-Indeed, arguments against especially speech-hostile state preemption laws already have prevailed in at least one immigration case.
-In City of El Cenizo v.
-Texas,263 plaintiffs challenged the constitutionality of a sweeping new state preemption law, S.B.
-4, 264 which restricted local governments from refusing to cooperate with immigration officials.265 The law included a blanket prohibition against any local government official or employee even "endorsing" a policy that would materially limit immigration law.
-One jurisdiction objected to this requirement on three grounds: overbreadth, vagueness, and viewpoint discrimination.
-The district court judge agreed, and enjoined this provision of SB4.266
+constitutionality of a sweeping new state preemption law, S.B.
+4, which restricted local governments from refusing to cooperate with immigration officials.
+The law included a blanket prohibition against any local government official or employee even "endorsing" a policy that would materially limit immigration law.
+One jurisdiction objected to this requirement on three grounds: over-breadth, vagueness, and viewpoint discrimination.
+The district court judge agreed and enjoined this provision of SB4.

-The judge described the potential chilling consequences of the preemption statute at length:
+One scholar described the potential chilling consequences of the preemption statute at length:

-Imagine an immigrant who seeks legal advice from a law school that offers free representation to indigent clients facing immigration issues.
-If the potential client is afraid to even enter onto the campus given the existence of SB-4 and its mandate and that location is the only place where the person can obtain legal aid then the right to access to counsel has been violated...
+Imagine an immigrant who seeks legal advice from a law school that offers free representation to indigent clients [facing] immigration issues.
+If the potential client is afraid to even enter onto the campus given the existence of SB-4 and its mandate and that location is the only place where the person can obtain legal aid then the right to access to counsel has been violated . . .